Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Dogmatism- the false belief that we can know everything about God.

-Eccentric- odd, peculiar, abnormal, irregular, unusual.
+Eccentric- odd, peculiar, abnormal, irregular, unusual, different, distinct.

 Echelon- rank, status, level, degree.